PGPDisk

 PGP Virtual Disk is a disk encryption system that allows one to create a virtual encrypted disk within a file.

 Older versions for Windows NT were freeware (for example, bundled with PGP v6.0.2i; and with some of the CKT builds of PGP).
 These are still available for download, but no longer maintained.
-Today, PGP Virtual Disk is available as part of the PGP Desktop product family, running on Windows 2000/XP/Vista, and Mac OS X.
+Today, PGP Virtual Disk is available as part of the PGP Desktop product family, running on Windows 2000/XP/Vista and macOS.

 The system requires troubleshooting when operating within Windows 10 and 11 due to their Device Guard.